 1. A courteous response to “thank you”

-The translation of prego most learners will definitely be familiar with is “you’re welcome“.
+The translation of prego with which most learners are familiar is you’re welcome.
 In other words, it is a courteous way to respond to someone who thanks you.

 Grazie per il tuo aiuto! – Prego, è stato un piacere.